vanita5/twittnuker/README.md

-#Twittnuker - Android 4.0+ Twitter Client#
+#Twittnuker - Android 4.0+ and 5.0+ Twitter Client#

-Twittnuker is a [free](https://www.gnu.org/philosophy/free-sw.html) Twitter Client for Android 4.0+ Smartphones, based on the [Twidere Project](https://github.com/mariotaku/twidere) (Version 0.2.9.12) with various improvements.
+Twittnuker is a [free](https://www.gnu.org/philosophy/free-sw.html) Twitter Client for Android 4+ Smartphones with Android 5 (Lollipop) support and Material design, based on the [Twidere Project](https://github.com/mariotaku/twidere) with various improvements.

 Twidere updates will almost always be merged, so you can expect the latest features and bug fixes from Twidere in this fork, too!